-- + Educate perioperative personnel on the safe application and use of selected skin antiseptic agents. - + Validate perioperative personnel's use of proper technique using return demonstration (in which they demonstrate their technique) in the application of skin antisepsis. - + Review package instructions to determine the amount of skin surface each unit-dose container of skin antisepsis is able to cover and maintain a therapeutic dose, particularly when preparing a patient scheduled for bariatric surgery.
+- > Educate peri-operative personnel on the safe application and use of selected skin antiseptic agents. - > Validate peri-operative personnel's use of proper technique using return demonstration in the application of skin antisepsis. - > Review package instructions to determine the amount of skin surface each unit-dose container of skin antisepsis is able to cover and maintain a therapeutic dose, particularly when preparing a patient scheduled for bariatric surgery.

-- Percentage of patients whose skin was prepared with the standardized skin-preparation protocol - Observational studies of the implementation of perioperative skin antisepsis with a sampling of surgical specialties - Percentage of bariatric patients who were prepped with the appropriate dose of a skin cleansing agent as calculated based on skin-surface measurements
+- Percentage of patients whose skin was prepared with the standardized skin preparation protocol - Observational studies of the implementation of perioperative skin antisepsis with a sampling of surgical specialties - Percentage of bariatric patients who were prepared for surgery with the appropriate dose of a skin cleansing agent as calculated based upon skin surface measurements

-To ensure correct application each and every time, standardize the process using the product insert of the selected skin-antiseptic agent as a guide.
-This protocol should include the appropriate agent for each procedure and an alternative agent in case of patient sensitivity, the amount to be applied and the method of application.
+To ensure correct application each time, standardize the process using the product insert of the selected skin antiseptic agent as a guide.
+This protocol should include: the appropriate agent for each procedure, an alternative agent in case of patient sensitivity, the amount to be applied and the method of application.